About the Program

 Faculty and Instructors

-Kate Heslop, Assistant Professor.
+Kate Heslop, Associate Professor.
 Medieval Studies, Old Norse literature, Viking and medieval Scandinavia.

 Linda H. Rugg, Professor.
 Scandinavian, Swedish literature and culture 1870 to the present, August Strindberg, Ingmar Bergman, visual autobiography, literature and the visual arts, ecology and culture, film, whiteness studies.